-a) The displaced baseline technologies are reused outside the project boundary in place of lower emitting technology or in a manner suggesting more usage than would have occurred in the absence of the project.

-In all cases the traditional stoves replaced are three rocks; these have no market value and are not a product as such.
-There is nothing limiting the use of three stone cooking across the country (technology is lowest, price is zero), which is why this cooking method is so widespread.
-This leakage source can therefore be discounted.

-b) The non-renewable biomass or fossil fuels saved under the project activity are used by non-project users who previously used lower emitting energy sources.
+- a) The displaced baseline technologies are reused outside the project boundary in place of lower emitting technology or in a manner suggesting more usage than would have occurred in the absence of the project. - In all cases, the traditional stoves replaced are 'three stone fire' cook stoves and 'inefficient charcoal stoves'; these have no market value and are not a product as such.
+There is nothing limiting the use of three stone cooking or inefficient charcoal stove cooking across the country (technology is lowest, price is negligible), which is why this cooking method is so widespread.
+This leakage source can therefore be discounted. - b) The non-renewable biomass or fossil fuels saved under the project activity are used by non-project users who previously used lower emitting energy sources.